2022 Audi A5 Instrument Cluster Setup Instructions

 Engine speed limitation

-If the indicator light turns on, the engine will be automatically limited to the RPM displayed in the instrument cluster.
+If the Audi-Instrument-Cluster-fig-9 indicator light turns on, the engine will be automatically limited to the RPM displayed in the instrument cluster.
 This will protect the engine components, for example during a cold start or from overheating.
 The engine speed limitation is deactivated if you release the accelerator pedal while the engine is at normal operating temperature.
-If the engine speed limitation is activated by an engine control malfunction, the indicator light also turns on.
+If the engine speed limitation is activated by an engine control malfunction, the Audi-Instrument-Cluster-fig-10 indicator light also turns on.
 Make sure the engine speed does not go above the speed displayed, for example when downshifting.
 Drive to an authorized Audi dealer or authorized Audi Service Facility immediately to have the malfunction corrected.

 Note: The needle in the tachometer may only be in the red area of the gauge for a short period of time before there is a risk of damaging the engine.
 The location where the red zone begins varies depending on the engine.